zhengtr/CSCI-GA-3033_soccerTwos_MADDPG/README.md

 # Setup
 You can install or conda enviroment using the conda_env.yaml file

+# Implementation
+Independent Learners with DQN, Parameter Sharing with PPO, Multi-Agents DDPG.
+All models are implemented using Pytorch.

 ## To run
 To train the model:
 ```